 - Development phase: You will develop your model then train it on the train set.
 After training, you will test your model on the public test set by submitting the model following the instructions given in the "Instructions" menu.
 This would give you the score for your model on the public test set.
 You can use this score to tune your model again on the train set.
 You can repeat this process 100 times in total (no more than 10 times per day) until the final submission.
 For submission instructions, please visit the Instructions menu.

 - Evaluation phase: After the submission deadline of the first phase is over, the submission system will stop taking any further submissions.
-We will take your last submitted model and evaluate it on the private test set and get the true performance of your model on this dataset that wasn't seen/revealed before to your model.
+We will take your last model on the leaderboard and evaluate it on the private test set and get the true performance of your model on this dataset that wasn't seen/revealed before to your model.
 Both the score and the rank among the total number of students on this dataset (private test set) will be used to calculate your grade.
 This will help us to assess the generalization of your model.
 You may read further on this in the evaluation menu.

 - The F1-score is used in the evaluation.